Yaskawa-Global/motoros2/doc/rt_control.md

 ### Data format (reply)

 The command packet is a *packed* `RtReply` structure.
-This will echo the sequence ID, provide feedback position, and provide command position.
+This will echo the sequence ID, provide feedback position, and provide commanded position.

 Additionally, there is a flag to indicate if the Functional Safety Unit (FSU) reduced the speed of the **previous** command cycle.
 This indicates that the robot did not complete the full increment as commanded.